xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractdoxygenfiletype/options.md

+Collection of configuration option data models.

 ## Signature

 ```typescript
 options?: DoxygenFileOptionDataModel[] | undefined;
 ```

+## Remarks

+Optional array containing option elements found within the Doxyfile structure.
+Each option represents a specific configuration setting that controls the behaviour of Doxygen during documentation generation.
+The array supports zero to many options as per the XML schema.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>